 How Does an OMS Work?

-An OMS acts much like the foreman on a construction site, with centralized visibility and information on orders at its disposal and control.
+An OMS acts much like the foreman on a construction site, with centralized visibility and information on orders at its control.
 The system houses the “blueprints” of the retailer’s operations, including each order touchpoint across online and in-store, and all fulfillment centers, including distribution centers and warehouses.
 The OMS has a complex understanding of each step that needs to happen for each order to be managed effectively, not just individually, but on the whole: the orchestration of inventory management, the selection of the best fulfillment center for each order, the providing of insights to help retailers keep fulfillment costs down, and the delivery of the best possible customer experience.

 What’s more, a good OMS doesn’t just organize orders, it also optimizes orders against defined business rules.
 It can calculate the best order routing, predict how much inventory is needed at specific fulfillment centers, and help retailers determine if setting up a new fulfillment option such as curbside pickup would be valuable.